 Scientists have known for decades that an extreme solar storm could damage power grids and potentially cause prolonged blackouts.
 The repercussions would be felt everywhere, from global supply chains and transportation to GPS.

-Less examined so far, however, is the impact such solar emission could have on the Internet infrastructure in particular.
-New research shows that the failures could be catastrophic - a veritable apocalypse, in the true meaning of the term, particularly for the undersea cables that underpin the global internet.
+Less examined thus far, however, is the impact such solar output could have on internet infrastructure in particular.
+New research shows that the failures could be catastrophic: an apocalypse, in the true meaning of the term, particularly for the undersea cables that underpin the global Internet.

-Sangeetha Abdu Jyothi, researcher at the University of California, has just presented a study, “Solar Storms: Planning an Internet Apocalypse”.
-This is an examination of the damage that a cloud of fast-moving magnetized solar particles could cause to the world grid.
-Abdu Jyothi's research highlights a scenario that has been little considered until now: one in which, even if the energy returns in a few hours or days, after a similar storm, Internet outages would persist.
+Sangeetha Abdu Jyothi, researcher at the University of California, has just presented a study, “Solar Storms: Planning for an Internet Apocalypse.”
+This is an examination of the damage that a cloud of fast-moving magnetized solar particles could cause to the global grid.
+Abdu Jyothi's research highlights a previously little-considered scenario: one in which, even if power returned in a few hours or days, Internet outages would persist after a similar storm.

 Internet apocalypse

 Let me start by saying that there is good news.
-Abdu Jyothi found that local and regional Internet infrastructure would be at low risk of damage even in a massive solar storm, because the optical fiber is not affected by geomagnetically induced currents.
-The problem would be for the long submarine cables linking the continents, though.
-A solar storm affecting a number of these cables around the world could cause a massive loss of connectivity by cutting countries at their source, even leaving local infrastructure intact.
-Hence the definition of "Internet Apocalypse" used with knowledge by the researcher.
+Abdu Jyothi found that local and regional internet infrastructure would be at low risk of damage even with a massive solar storm, because the optical fiber is not affected by geomagnetically induced currents.
+The problem would be for the long undersea cables connecting the continents, though.
+A solar storm hitting a number of these cables around the world could cause a massive loss of connectivity by cutting off countries at the source, even leaving local infrastructure intact.
+Hence the definition of "Internet Apocalypse" used knowledgeably by the researcher.

-What really got me thinking about this is that with the pandemic we saw how unprepared the world was.
-There was no protocol to deal with it effectively and it's the same with the resilience of the internet.
+What really made me think about this is that with the pandemic we saw how unprepared the world was.
+There was no protocol to deal with it effectively and it's the same with internet resilience.
 Our infrastructure is not prepared for a large-scale solar event.
 We have a very limited understanding of what the extent of the damage would be.

 Sangeetha Abdu Jyothi, University of California